gbv/validation-server/README.md

 pm2 restart validation-server
 ```

 The server needs to be restarted to reflect updates in [configuration](#configuration), including formats and schemas to be supported.
-Script `bin/update.js` can help to updating formats and local schema files without breaking things.
+Script `bin/update.js` can help updating formats and local schema files without breaking things.

 ### Use as Module